-Mahatma Gandhi was also a very strong advocate of simple living and high thinking.
+Mahatma Gandhi was a very strong advocate of the philosophy of simple living and high thinking.
 He did not just preach this but also practiced it in his daily life.
 Along with this, he worked for every section of the society and believed in inclusive development, which is for all and not just for a chosen few.
-His contribution towards highlighting the plight of Dalits in India, especially through the publication of the weekly journal Harijan, has gone a long way in addressing such challenges in our society.
+His contribution towards highlighting the plight of dalits in India, especially through the publication of the weekly journal Harijan, has gone a long way in addressing such challenges in our society.

 In 1987, the World Commission on Environment and Development of the United Nations published a report titled Our Common Future.
-The Report, for the first time, put forward and defined the concept of sustainable development as that development which meets the needs of the present generation without compromising the ability of the future generations to meet their own needs.
+The Report, for the first time, put forward and defined the concept of sustainable development as development which meets the needs of the present generation without compromising the ability of future generations to meet their own needs.
 According to this Report, sustainable development can be achieved by finding a balance between economic growth, social development and environmental protection.
-Since all this has already been demonstrated by Mahatma Gandhi through his life and teachings, the Our Common Future Report is but a Eulogy of the Father of our Nation.
+Since all this has already been demonstrated by Mahatma Gandhi through his life and teachings, the Our Common Future Report is but a eulogy of the father of our nation.
 It is not surprising therefore, to see Mahatma Gandhi’s quotations being used as campaign headlines by environmental activists worldwide.
-His quotation, World has enough for every man’s need but not enough for every man’s greed, has become a global call for sustainability and sustainable development.
+His quotation, “world has enough for every man’s need but not enough for every man’s greed“, has become a global call for sustainability and sustainable development.

 Mahatma Gandhi ate simple vegetarian food, and undertook long fasts as means of both self-purification and social protest.
 He also emphasized on maintaining good health, hygiene and sanitation through his own life.
 It was therefore very appropriate when Mahatma Gandhi responded to a question on what message does he want to pass on to the next generation.
 “My life is my message”, he had promptly responded.

-Mahatma Gandhi is perhaps one of the first modern environmentalist of India and champion of the cause of promoting sustainable development.
-His life is indeed a message that he has left for the entire world, in an attempt to promote sustainable living and lifestyles with minimal impact on our common environment.
+Mahatma Gandhi is perhaps one of the first modern environmentalist of India and a champion of the cause of sustainable development.
+His life is indeed a message that he has left for the entire world as an attempt to promote sustainable living and lifestyles with minimal impact on our common environment.

-The following text is part of a Talk by Dr. Govind Singh as part of a Radio Programme which was aired on the National Channel of the All India Radio (AIR National) in October 2016.
-Top image by Simon Cozens
+The following text is part of a radio talk by Dr. Govind Singh which was aired on All India Radio (AIR National) on 2nd October 2016.
+Image by S. Cozens